tcsvn/pyadlml/docs/user_guide.rst

     from pyadlml.dataset import set_data_home
     set_data_home('path/to/folder')

-setting an environment variable that is used by pyadlml.
+setting an environment variable used by pyadlml.

 Coming from activity-assistant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~